digbmc/dsgas-resources/Classics.md

 - [Loeb classical library](https://www-loebclassics-com.proxy.brynmawr.edu/): The complete digital Loeb Classical Library is fully accessible via a Bryn Mawr College subscription.
 More than 520 volumes of Latin and Greek texts with English translation are available in a modern and elegant interface, allowing readers to browse, search, bookmark, annotate, and share content.

-- [Lacus Curtius](https://penelope.uchicago.edu/Thayer/E/home.html): An online catologe of websites that provide Greek and Latin texts, inscriptions, and secondary sources such as A Topographical Dictionary of Ancient Rome.
+- [Lacus Curtius](https://penelope.uchicago.edu/Thayer/E/home.html): An online catologue of websites that provide Greek and Latin texts, inscriptions, and secondary sources such as A Topographical Dictionary of Ancient Rome.
+The sources are translated into English.

 - [Homer MultiText](http://www.homermultitext.org/): The Homer Multitext project aims to offer users free access to a library of texts and images and tools to allow readers to discover and engage with the Homeric tradition.

-- [ToposText](https://topostext.org/): ToposText is an indexed collection of ancient texts and mapped places relevant the the history and mythology of the ancient Greeks from the Neolithic period up through the 2nd century CE.
+- [ToposText](https://topostext.org/): ToposText is an indexed collection of ancient texts and mapped places relevant the history and mythology of the ancient Greeks from the Neolithic period up through the 2nd century CE.

 ### Mapping:

-The following websites provide maps and cartographic tools relating to the mapping of Classical sites, routes, connections, and people of the Ancient World.
+The following websites provide maps and cartographic tools relating to the mapping of Classical sites, routes, connections, and people of the ancient world.

-- [Hestia](https://hestia.open.ac.uk/hestia/): The Hestia project takes up the Greek historian Herodotus’s enquiry through the digital medias and technologies, and involves a collaborative team of researchers from Classical Studies, Geography and Digital Humanities.
-Using a digital text of Herodotus’s Histories, from which the project extracted all place-names, it uses web-mapping technologies such as GIS, Google Earth and Narrative TimeMap to investigate the cultural geography of the ancient world through the eyes of one of its first witnesses.
+- [Hestia](https://hestia.open.ac.uk/hestia/): The Hestia project takes up the Greek historian Herodotus’ enquiry through the digital medias and technologies, and involves a collaborative team of researchers from Classical Studies, Geography and Digital Humanities.
+Using a digital text of Herodotus’ Histories, from which the project extracted all place-names, it uses web-mapping technologies such as GIS, Google Earth and Narrative TimeMap to investigate the cultural geography of the ancient world through the eyes of one of its first witnesses.

 - [Pleiades](https://pleiades.stoa.org/): Pleiades is a community-built gazetteer and graph of ancient places.
 It publishes authoritative information about ancient places and spaces, providing unique services for finding, displaying, and reusing that information under open license.

-- [ORBIS](http://orbis.stanford.edu/index.html): ORBIS: The Stanford Geospatial Network Model of the Roman World reconstructs the time cost and financial expense associated with a wide range of different types of travel in antiquity.
+- [ORBIS](http://orbis.stanford.edu/index.html): The Stanford Geospatial Network Model of the Roman World reconstructs the time cost and financial expense associated with a wide range of different types of travel in antiquity.
 The model is based on a simplified version of the giant network of cities, roads, rivers and sea lanes that framed movement across the Roman Empire.
 It broadly reflects conditions around 200 CE but also covers a few sites and roads created in late antiquity.
-(Note, ORBIS is designed for modern browsers and uses technology that works best in Chrome or Safari)
+(Note, ORBIS is designed for modern browsers and uses technology that works best in Chrome or Safari.)

 ### Databases for further Resources: